 Internships for pre-doctoral psychology students and masters level social work students

 Psychology and Social Work student interns at the Boston Juvenile Court Clinic are collaboratively supervised by JCCP and DMH clinicians.
-In this part-time placement, interns have the opportunity to learn about many aspects of the juvenile justice system in Massachusetts and to address a variety of clinical issues including family systems dynamics, individual psychopathology, substance abuse, and learning disabilities.
+In this part-time placement, interns have the opportunity to learn about many aspects of the juvenile justice system in Massachusetts and to address a variety of clinical issues including family systems dynamics, individual psychopathology, substance use disorders, and learning disabilities.
 Court Clinic interns also co-lead psychoeducational groups for court-involved adolescents.